rubygems/rubygems.github.io/_posts/2024-04-14-the-implications-of-crypto-rewards-on-rubygems_org.md

 ## Addressing the Issue

 This realization led us to tighten our gem publishing limitations and increase monitoring for non-malicious but unexpected user behaviors.
-During the cleanup, we had minor delays in gem index updates; however, it was temporary.
+During the cleanup, we had minor, temporary delays in gem index updates.
 We also took strict action against accounts solely created for spamming, ensuring they didn't disrupt the community further.

 ## Conclusion and Appeal